 Steps Involved In Dental Filling Procedure

-When you consult a dentist to receive a dental filling procedure, the dentist would have to remove the decayed tooth parts first and clean the affected area before filling in the cavity with a filling material.
+When you consult a dentist near me to receive a dental filling procedure, the dentist would have to remove the decayed tooth parts first and clean the affected area before filling in the cavity with a filling material.

-More elaborately, the dentist would first use a local anaesthetic to numb the area around the affected tooth/teeth.
+More elaborately, the emergency dentist would first use a local anaesthetic to numb the area around the affected tooth/teeth.
 Next, the dentist would use either a drill or a laser to remove the decayed parts.
 The level of training of the dentist, the comfort level of the patient as well as the extent of the dental decay and location of the dental office would affect the choice of instrument used for the removal of the decayed tooth area.

 The next step involves probing the affected area to determine whether all the decayed parts have been removed.
 Once all the decayed parts are removed, the dentist will proceed by cleaning the cavity of debris and bacteria.
 A liner may be required if the dental caries is near the root.

 The dentist would then add the tooth-coloured filling material in layers.
 After which a special light is applied to cure or harden each layer.
 Once the multi-layering filling process is completed, the dentist would trim the filling material to the desired shape, getting rid of any excess material.
 Generally, after the filling material is set in, the dentist will finish and polish the final dental restoration.